daxcee/sahat.github.com/_posts/2015-10-01-cross-country-road-trip-in-tesla-model-s-day-1.md

 ![](/images/blog/tesla-road-trip-day-1-6.jpg)

-I will be staying at Nellis overnight at my friend's dorms, and leave around 4:00 am.
+I will be staying at Nellis overnight at my friend's place, and leave around 4:00 am.
 My next trip will be significantly longer — 739 miles from Las Vegas to Denver, Colorado.
 It should be possible to do in one go with a few quick 20-minute naps between the charging stops.
 The trip is actually longer than 10 hours 44 minutes because of charging stops, not that I would be able to do it in one shot even if I was driving a gasoline car.

 ![](/images/blog/tesla-road-trip-day-1-8.png)